Would you drive with one eye closed? Of course not. So why do so many people invest in stocks with one eye closed?

 The numbers part of investing in a stock is the easy part.
 Is the stock cheap or expensive – relative to the market, the sector, and its history?
 How do the financials look?
 What’s the cash flow like?
 These are all crucial to the stock analysis process.

 But for a lot of people, that’s where the analysis ends.
 That’s not good.
 If you’re driving with only one eye, you can see what’s right in front of you, but you can’t see the motorbike creeping up on your side, or the truck growing larger in your rearview mirror.
-And when you’re trying to understand a stock, if you’re only looking at the numbers, the chances that you get rear ended – or, worse, lose a lot of money on a bad investment – are a lot higher.

 What follows are three questions that are part of a “second eye”… asking questions beyond the numbers in high-risk, high-return emerging and frontier markets, as well as the most boring and stable stocks in dull, developed markets.